tealamore/tealamore.github.io/_posts/2020-8-7-Lombok-SneakyThrows.md

 ## So what's the Catch?

 Because of how java works, we cannot have a catch block that catches a checked exception that a method doesn't say it might throw.
-Sorry for all the negatives in a row there.
+That's a lot of negatives in a row.
+Sorry.

 For example, if we do